 It is very important to realize that the establishment of an income strategy and portfolio is much different than creating a growth strategy.
 A specific income amount is usually decided upon for the income strategy and that is limited by the amount that can be safely produced income generated from the total investment that is being committed, and applied to produce income.
 The difficulty is the amount of income that can be “safely produced” in the form of dividends from the investments.
 Making sure the investments are compatible and suitable with the risk level of the client is crucial.

-This process is make more difficult by the fact that usually several different type of investments or different asset classes need to be used in the income portfolio.
+This process is made more difficult by the fact that usually several different type of investments or different asset classes need to be used in the income portfolio.

 The goal is to provide steady income from the principal while keeping the principal safe and which requires having a low volatility of the account value.
 The clients understanding of that volatility is paramount.